-Before digging into the main course, start with a healthy, broth-based soup or a salad.
+Before digging in to the main course, start with a healthy, broth-based soup or a salad.
 You’ll ease hunger before the main course, allowing you to reduce your intake and feel satiated with a smaller portion.
-This raw veggie salad or clear onion soup are both easy to make and will add loads of healthy benefits to any meal.

 3. Chow down on low-density foods

-Incorporating low-density foods into meals and snacks means you’ll be eating filling, nutrient-rich foods with fewer calories.
+Incorporating low-density foods into meals and snacks means you’ll eat filling, nutrient-rich foods with fewer calories.
 The health benefits of kale, wild-caught salmon and blueberries make them terrific options.

 4. Reach for fiber-rich options

-It turns out your grandmother was onto something: Eating fiber has multiple benefits, including help you achieve satiety.
-Evidence shows that eating high-fiber foods helps decrease hunger and increase mealtime satisfaction.
-(3)
+It turns out your grandmother was on to something: Eating fiber has multiple benefits, including helping you to achieve satiety and control food intake.
+Evidence shows that consuming high-fiber foods helps decrease hunger and increase satiation.

 Per gram, fiber contains about half the amount of calories as carbohydrates — nutrient density strikes again.
-High-fiber foods also take longer for your body to digest, keeping your tummy feeling full.
+High-fiber foods also take longer for your body to digest, keeping your appetite under control.

 5. Get in your fruits and vegetables

-One more reason to get your daily dose of fruits and veggies: They’re the holy grail of satiety.
+One more reason to get your daily dose of fruits and veggies: They’re the holy grail of satiation.
 Not only are they packed with fiber, but fruits and vegetables are also loaded with water.
-High amounts of H20 in foods adds weight to food without upping the calorie count.
-The result is that fruits and veggies, especially when they’re eaten whole, enhance satiety.
-Juicy fruits like watermelons, oranges and peaches along with leafy greens are good choices.

 6. Spice things up with seasonings